milesroberts-123/snakemake-tutorial/README.md

 We also want to think in terms of backwards design.
 In other words, define what the final outcome is that you want, then figure out the steps you need to do in order to get that final outcome.
 We build workflows by specifying the exact output that we want.
 From there, the necessary input are inferred.

+It is also possible for a rule to have an input and no output, or an output but no input.

 ## What is snakemake?

 So with our general framework in mind, how can we write a reproducible analysis as a workflow?